 To SAN vendors making such claims, "disruption" is a synonym for "revolution."
 In this view, they share a contemporary interpretation of revolution with another self-described disruptive innovator, Fidel Castro, who once said, "A revolution is a struggle to the death between the future and the past."

-To the SAN vendor, storage area networks are the future; direct-attached storage and network-attached storage are
+To the SAN vendor, storage area networks are the future; direct-attached storage and network-attached storage are the past.
+Thus, SAN is good; DAS and NAS are bad.

 Adopting modern revolutionary rhetoric, SAN vendors will tell you that they have struggled for the past six years to break the chains that bind your storage peripherals to your servers.
 Their goal, ostensibly, is to remove a class system that has subjugated storage to the "dictatorship" of the server operating system.
 They envision a future in which storage exists as its own intelligent and self-maintaining infrastructure without the need for server governance, an infrastructure in which all storage platforms and servers are equal.
 In effect, the vendor's SAN will free data for use by any application anywhere at any time.